Want the perfect workout program?Take Quiz

 With just 20 - 40 minutes of cardio a day five times a week, you can dramatically boost your weight loss.
 This can be as simple as walking or running.
 Jumping rope, rowing and boxing are very rewarding cardio workouts that can amp up weight loss as well.

-Resistance training and HIIT (high intensity interval training) exercises are excellent ways to increase fat burning and metabolism to aid in burning more calories when exercising and at rest.
+Resistance training and HIIT (high intensity interval training) exercises, like these fat-burning HIIT workouts, are excellent ways to increase fat burning and metabolism to aid in burning more calories when exercising and at rest.
 The ability to burn calories throughout the day while at rest is what makes these workouts even better.

 The best part is, you can eat a little more because of your workouts.
 For example, if you want to eat at a deficit of 1,000 calories per day, and your workout burns 500 calories, you can tact on an additional 500 calories of eating than what you would without the workout.
 This is great for your metabolism and sanity!